SnoopJ/sopel.chat/_upgrading/sopel-8.md

 ### IRC event changes

-The event names `RPL_INVITELIST` and `RPL_ENDOFINVITELIST` have been updated per clarifications from the living-specification project at modern.ircdocs.horse.
+The event names `RPL_INVITELIST` and `RPL_ENDOFINVITELIST` have been updated <!-- TODO: we should be more clear about what changed. what were the old names? --> per clarifications from the living-specification project at modern.ircdocs.horse <!-- TODO: make this a link to the specific section we're talking about here -->.
 `RPL_INVEXLIST` and `RPL_ENDOFINVEXLIST` were added to the list of named events that Sopel knows about.

-Plugin code might need to be updated as a result of these changes, but keep in mind that [different IRC servers mean different things][invitelist-madness] when they send these events.
+Plugin code that handles these events might need to be updated as a result of these changes, but keep in mind that [different IRC servers mean different things][invitelist-madness] when they send these events.
 If in doubt, specify a raw numeric value (e.g. `'346'`).
 Writing truly cross-network plugins that react to these events should be undertaken _very_ carefully.